apache/mesos/docs/isolators/cgroups-cpu.md

 mechanism can be enabled with `--cgroups_enable_cfs` agent flag.

-Cgroups `cpuacct` subsystem provides accounting for CPU usage by cgroup’s tasks.
+Cgroups `cpuacct` subsystem provides accounting for CPU usage by cgroup's tasks.
 Currently it only provides statistics in `cpuacct.stat` that show time spent by tasks of the cgroup in user mode and kernel mode respectively